k00ni/ontology/README.md

 # How Status is Specified for IOF Ontologies and Constructs

 IOF uses Maturity Level to describe the status of its ontological content.
-The following are the definitions and usage guide for the Maturity Level (excerpt from [IOF Annotation Vocabulary Guide v2.1](https://oagiscore.atlassian.net/wiki/spaces/IOF/pages/4532142081/IOF+Annotation+Property+Guide+V2.1#Maturity).
+The following is the definition and usage guide for Maturity Level (excerpt from [IOF Annotation Vocabulary Guide v2.1](https://oagiscore.atlassian.net/wiki/spaces/IOF/pages/4532142081/IOF+Annotation+Property+Guide+V2.1#Maturity).
 Note that access to the guide may require [IOF membership](https://industrialontologies.org/participation-request/)):

 > Note: the term _construct_ is inclusive of both classes and properties.

 * **maturity** – `iof-av:maturity`

-  * The annotation property used to indicate the development status of a resource such as an ontology or a construct
+  * annotation property used to indicate the development status of a resource such as an ontology or a construct

   * IOf uses the following values when specifying the maturity: